whatmakeart/experiments-in-electronic-arts/content/modules/02-basic-interactivity/2-08-interactive-sculpture/index.md

 - Use random numbers to introduce "unpredictability" to make it seem more alive or real.
 When the knob turns it could turn the servo 2 degrees plus a random number that could even make it go backwards. `random()` + `randomSeed()` with `min() max()` can accomplish this.
 Example code and circuit will be added here.

 - Use button to switch between the the Potentiometer controling LEDs or a servo.
 Example code and circuit will be added here.

+- Add translucent materials over LEDs

+- Seperate the buttons and the LEDs / Servo with longer wires